Workflow & Testing

 Precise Cancer

-Cell-free DNA (cfDNA) testing and/or Non-invasive prenatal testing (NIPT) is a genetic test that can be taken as early as 10 weeks into your pregnancy to screen for specific chromosomal abnormalities that might affect the health of your baby.
-NIPT are also sometimes used to determine the gender of your baby at an earlier stage than ultrasound.
-Mediclinic Precise NIPT test screens for all the common trisomies and sex chromosomes.
-With that in mind the guidelines from the American College of Obstetrics and Gynecologists (ACOG) recommend Non-Invasive Prenatal Testing (NIPT) to be made available to all pregnant women, regardless of maternal age or baseline risk.
+Cell-free DNA (cfDNA) testing and/or non-invasive prenatal testing (NIPT) is a genetic test that can be taken as early as 10 weeks into your pregnancy to screen for specific chromosomal abnormalities that might affect the health of your baby.
+NIPT is also sometimes used to determine the gender of your baby at an earlier stage than ultrasound.
+The Mediclinic Precise NIPT test screens for all the common trisomies and sex chromosomes.

 Precise Exome

-Genetic counsellors have advanced training in medical genetics and counseling to interpret genetic test results and to guide and support patients seeking more information about things such as:
+Genetic counselors have advanced training in medical genetics and counseling to interpret genetic test results and to guide and support patients seeking more information about things such as:

 • How inherited diseases and conditions might affect them or their families